Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Saint Kitts and Nevis is an electoral democracy.
-The 2004 elections were free and fair.
 The federal government consists of the prime minister, the cabinet, and the unicameral National Assembly.
 A governor-general represents Britain’s Queen Elizabeth II as ceremonial head of state.
 Elected National Assembly members—eight from Saint Kitts and three from Nevis—serve five-year terms.
 Senators are appointed to the body, and their number may not exceed two-thirds of the elected members, with one chosen by the leader of the parliamentary opposition for every two chosen by the prime minister.

 Saint Kitts’s main political parties are the SKNLP and the PAM.
-On Nevis, the two main parties are the CCM, which had long been the majority party there, and the NRP, which won a majority of seats in the Nevis Island Assembly elections in 2006.
-Nevis’s assembly is composed of five elected and three appointed members, and the local government pays for all of its own services except for those involving police and foreign relations.
+On Nevis, the two main parties are the CCM and the NRP.
+The Nevis Island Assembly is composed of five elected and three appointed members, and the local government pays for all of its own services except for those involving police and foreign relations.
 Saint Kitts has no similar body.

 Constitutional guarantees of free expression are generally respected.
-The sole local television station is government owned, but managed by a Trinidadian company.
+The sole local television station is owned by the government, but managed by a Trinidadian company.
 There are some restrictions on opposition access to the medium.
+In September 2011, Deputy Prime Minister Sam Condor alleged that he was denied access to the local television station when he tried to make a statement about a cabinet reshuffle that lost him control of the police and defense forces.
 The country has 15 radio stations, which are operated by state and private broadcasters; there is one weekly newspaper, and one daily, both of which are privately-owned.
-Foreign media are available, and internet access is not restricted.
+Internet access is not restricted.

 Freedom of religion is constitutionally protected, and academic freedom is generally honored.

 The judiciary is largely independent, and legal provisions for a fair and speedy trial are generally observed.
-Capital punishment is legal, and was most recently carried out in 2008.
 The highest court is the Eastern Caribbean Supreme Court on Saint Lucia, but under certain circumstances, there is a right of appeal to the Trinidad-based Caribbean Court of Justice.
 Additionally, an appeal may be made to the Privy Council in Britain.

-While domestic violence was criminalized in 2000, violence against women remains a problem.
-The Ministry of Gender Affairs records an average of 25 to 30 reports of domestic violence per year and has offered counseling for abuse victims.
-However, there are no laws against sexual harassment or spousal rape.
+While domestic violence was criminalized in 2000, violence against women remains a problem, and there are no laws against sexual harassment or spousal rape.
 Legislation passed in 2008 increased the age of consent for sexual activity from 16 to 18.
 Only one woman serves in the National Assembly.